annlaurin/dyslexia_classifier/Readme.md

 ## Usage guide
 To run the baseline LSTM model, please run the baseline_LSTM/experiment.py file.
 To run the the new models (an enhanced LSTM and a pre-trained transformer classifier), please refer to folder 'transformer_fix_sequence' and to the readme file in the folder.

+## Contact information
+If it is about the code, you can create an issue.
+Otherwise you can contact [Anna](https://annlaurin.netlify.app/).